 For patients missing a full or partial arch of teeth, we can use a few strategically placed implants to support a full or partial denture.
 Traditional dentures can be uncomfortable, cause slippage, and make chewing and speaking difficult.
 With implant-secured dentures, your dentures are fixed into place so you can chew, speak, and smile confidently.
-A denture secured by dental implants is sometimes referred to as “All-On-Four”, which is as few as 4 strategically placed implants that are used to support an entire arch and are fixed into place.
+A denture secured by dental implants is sometimes referred to as “All-On-Four”.
+This is where as few as 4 strategically placed implants support an entire arch of missing teeth.

 Dr. Schweifler works closely with local surgeons for the surgical phase of the implant procedure.
 Once the implants fuse into the jaw bone (over the course of several months), he will begin to restorative phase in our Los Altos dentist office.

-If you would like to learn more about dental implants or explore your tooth replacement options, visit Dr. Ken Schweifler for a consultation.
+If you would like to learn more about dental implants or explore your tooth replacement options, visit Dr. Ken Schweifler for a consult.